preetisawant/cloud-foundry/getting-started.md

 To work with instances of the {{site.data.keyword.cfee_full_notm}}, service users must have the correct permissions.
 For more information, see [Permissions](https://console.bluemix.net/docs/cloud-foundry/permissions.html).

-## Step 1: Ensuring that the {{site.data.keyword.Bluemix_notm}} account can create infrastructure resources
+## Step 1: Ensure that the {{site.data.keyword.Bluemix_notm}} account can create infrastructure resources
 {: #accountprep-environment}

 CFEE instances are deployed on infrastructure resources, which are Kubernetes worker nodes from the Kubernetes Service.
 [Prepare your IBM Cloud account](https://console.bluemix.net/docs/cloud-foundry/prepare-account.html) to ensure that it can create the infrastructure resources necessary for an CFEE instance.

-## Step 2: Creating your CFEE instance
+## Step 2: Create your CFEE instance
-{: #creating-environment}
+{: #create-environment}

-Before you create your CFEE, make sure that you are in the {{site.data.keyword.Bluemix_notm}} account where you want to create the environment and that you have the required access policies (per step 1 above).
+Before you create your CFEE, make sure that you are in the {{site.data.keyword.Bluemix_notm}} IBM Cloud account where you want to create the environment and that you have the required access policies (per step 1 above).

 1. Open the {{site.data.keyword.Bluemix_notm}} [catalog](https://console.bluemix.net/catalog).